Vansh-Shah2410/LSTM_RNN-Stock-Price-Prediction/README.md

 * NumPy: For numerical computations.
 * Matplotlib: For visualizing data and model predictions.

-**Usage**
--
-* Train the LSTM model: Run the train_model.py script to train the LSTM model on the historical stock price data.
-* Make predictions: Use the predict_stock_prices.py script to generate predictions of future stock price movements (up or down).
-* Visualize results: Leverage tools like Jupyter notebooks or Power BI for visualizing stock price trends, model predictions, and insights.

 By using machine learning techniques, this project aims to enhance the forecasting of stock prices, providing valuable insights that can be used for automated trading systems and improving decision-making in stock market investments.